Directed by: James Marsh || Produced by: Tim Bevan, Eric Fellner, Lisa Bruce, Anthony McCarten

 — However… there really isn’t much to this movie other than the benign love story and historical significance of its protagonist.
 It’s not very thematically complex nor is its screenplay that emotionally resonant.
 The Theory of Everything can put you to sleep in both good and bad ways.
 It’s so pleasant it makes you want to dream happy thoughts, and it’s also so periodically dull that you may want to think no thoughts at all.

 —> NOT RECOMMENDED*, though like I said, it’ll work as a date-night movie in a pinch.
+It’s got all the saccharine hallmarks of traditional Oscar-bait without being too offensive to bored cynics like me.

 ?
 So how exactly did Hawking father his second and third child?
 Anybody?
 I believe this is an important question that needs addressing.